Annabel Heseltine

-Annabel Mary Dibdin Heseltine (born 25 July 1963) is a journalist, columnist and TV and radio broadcaster.
-She is editor of the education magazine School House.
+Annabel Mary Dibdin Heseltine is an English journalist, columnist and TV and radio broadcaster.
+She was previously editor of the education magazine School House.

 Early life

-Born in London, she is the elder daughter of the politician and former deputy Prime Minister Lord Heseltine and Lady Heseltine, née Anne Williams.
+Born in London, she is the elder daughter of the politician and former deputy Prime Minister Michael Heseltine and Lady Heseltine, née Anne Williams.
 She was educated at Cobham Hall School, Tudor Hall and Stowe School.
 At Stowe she achieved a B in Economics, a C in Politics, and two Ds in History and Geography in her A-levels, grades which she described as "atrocious by today's standards".
 She suspects that, like her children, she is dyslexic.
-In 1985 Heseltine graduated from Durham University with a degree in Economic History.
-In 2006 she obtained an MSc (distinction) in Wildlife Management and Conservation at University of Reading.
+In 1985, Heseltine graduated from Durham University with a degree in Economic History.
+She also has a masters degree in Wildlife Management and Conservation.

 Career

-Heseltine trained as a fashion buyer at Bloomingdales in New York and then worked in London for advertising agency, Darcy Masius, Benton and Bowles in London and Restaurant and Hotel PR agency, Alan Crompton-Batt Associates.
+Heseltine trained as a fashion buyer at Bloomingdales in New York.

 Aged 22, she became the Assistant-editor for the Hong Kong Tatler.
-From 1990 - 2006, Heseltine worked for broadsheets and tabloids including the Daily Mail's YOU magazine, The Times, Sunday Times and The Daily Telegraph. and also magazines including Vogue, The Economist, the New Statesman, Earth Magazine, Harpers and Queen and Hi-Life.
-Following her coverage of the outbreak of Rwandan civil war, she became a news reporter at The Sunday Times.
+From 1990 - 2006, Heseltine worked for broadsheets and tabloids including the Daily Mail's YOU magazine, The Times, The Sunday Times and The Daily Telegraph. and also magazines including Vogue, The Economist and the New Statesman.

-As a single woman during the 1990s Bridget Jones phenomenon, Heseltine epitomised the phenomenon being an unmarried career woman in her early thirties and was quick to capitalise on a fascination with this new breed of woman who seemed to have it all but was now losing it all.

-Later she was one of the first people to talk to about the sorrows of an ectopic pregnancy.
-Her own experiences as an older mother unable to conceive a live baby and subsequent walk down the IVF route was well documented.
+Her own experiences as an older mother unable to conceive a child and subsequent path on the IVF route has been well documented.
 Her advocacy of the legalisation of drugs led her father, while deputy prime minister, to dissociate himself from her opinions on the issue.

 She was one of the founding editors for the upmarket concierge company, Quintessentially.

-As a commentator and TV and radio broadcaster she has appeared on news and chat shows including The World at One, The Today Programme, Panorama, BBC News 24, Woman's Hour, discussing current affairs and subjects as diverse as IVF, dyslexia, Single Women, Aids in Zambia, footballers, the fur industry and the 1997 Hong Kong hand over.

-Heseltine is the editor of School House Magazine, which seeks "to offer parents real insight into the world of independent education."
+Heseltine was previously the editor of School House Magazine, a triannual magazine published by Country & Town House, which seeks "to offer parents real insight into the world of independent education."
+She left School House in September 2021.

+She describes herself as "a journalist, editor, TV and radio broadcaster" specialising in "conservation, the wilder side of travel and spiritual well-being."
+She writes a column, "Time Out", for School House and hosts a podcast, "Hope Springs", for the Resurgence Trust "talking to visionaries, conservationists, mental health, environmental and climate change activists about their inspiration and motivation to make positive change for the benefit of our planet."

 Personal life

 Heseltine is divorced and lives between London and West Wiltshire with her four children all of whom have been diagnosed with dyslexia.
 She was previously married to Irish plastic surgeon Peter Butler.

-She is entitled to use the honorific style "The Honorable" by virtue of her father's barony.
+Heseltine has travelled extensively and has studied Buddhism, yoga and meditation; she is an accomplished triathlete.